 I don’t know about you, but on rainy, gloomy days, I crave something warm and comforting.
 This homemade chicken pot pie does just the trick!
 The filling is savory and rich, while the light pie crust is flaky and cooked to perfection.

-And although homemade pot pie might not be as convenient as store-bought, believe me when I say it is so worth it!
-And once you get the hang of making this pot pie recipe, you’ll never turn back!
+Although homemade pot pie might not be as convenient as store-bought, believe me when I say it is so worth it!
+Once you get the hang of making this recipe, you’ll never turn back!
+It’s seriously so delicious, filling and the perfect meal to enjoy on a cold, winter day.

 How to make chicken pot pie